-Nowadays, when approaching Saint Peter’s Square from the Castel Sant’Angelo one can see the basilica and the piazza from afar.
+Nowadays, when approaching Saint Peter’s Square from the Castel Sant’Angelo the basilica and the piazza are visible from afar.
 Until the 1930’s this was not possible.
 The Borgo district was purposely laid out in such a way that it would not be possible to have a direct view of the Vatican City from anywhere.
 This changed after Mussolini‘s Lateran Pact with the Catholic Church in 1929.

 Every Sunday at noon (when he is in Rome), the Pope blesses the crowd gathered on the square.

-Contrary to what many people expect is Saint Peter’s Square not the biggest one in Rome.
-That honour belongs to the Piazza Vittorio Emanuele II.
+Contrary to what many people expect is Saint Peter’s Square not the biggest square in Rome.
+That honor belongs to the Piazza Vittorio Emanuele II.